boncz/PenguinsHockeyAnalysis/README.md

 To conduct this analysis, I utilized comprehensive data from [Hockey Reference](https://www.hockey-reference.com/).
 This source provided rich datasets encompassing playoff rosters to advanced statistics, offering a view of player performances and team dynamics for each playoff year.

 Additionally, I incorporated data from [NHL Game Data](https://www.kaggle.com/datasets/martinellis/nhl-game-data), a valuable resource comprised of a collection of CSV files containing detailed game, team, and player statistics.
-This Kaggle dataset includes information on player-level metrics, game events (including (x,y) coordinates), and team-level summaries, enabling a detailed examination of every aspect of the game.
+This Kaggle dataset includes information on player-level metrics, game events, play locations, and team-level summaries, enabling a detailed examination of every aspect of the game.